counternote/ace-staff/README.md

 ## New Clefs

 Because the treble and bass clef work out of the box, no new clefs for the octaves above and below middle C are necessary.
-But because of the symmetry of the staffs, there is room for a new C-clef without the baggage of the current movable C-clef for the center clef and a B-clef for a sub-bass clef and a D-clef for a super-treble clef.
+But because of the symmetry of the staffs, there is room for a new C-clef without the baggage of the current movable C-clef for the center clef and a B-clef for a sub-bass clef and a D-clef for a whistle clef.

+## Known Issues

+Some things taken for granted within a five-line staff need to be tweaked:
+* the repeat sign needs a new glyph
+* the quarter note rest should be shifted up half a space
+* the sixteenth and sixty-fourth note rests should be shifted up a space
+* the 4 in time signatures is obscured by the lowest line on the staff when it’s the same size as the five-line staff version

 ## Why Does It Work?